Want to be a Happy Mom? We’re Here to Help!

-That’s exactly why we need to chat about how to be a happy mom in an unhappy world!
+That’s exactly why we need to chat about how to be a happy mom (and how to have happy kids!) in an unhappy world!

 You can’t help but ask yourself, do happy moms actually exist?